xhohoho/DataAnalysisTools/README.md

 ## Acknowledgments

   - Hat tip to anyone whose code is used
   - Special thanks to everyone who ensure the success of this project.
-Hardi Sukoco & NorLiyana
+Hardi Sukoco & Nuraini Liyana